WebReflection/magic-view/README.md

     // like any other DataView method except it accepts
     // any TypedArray and it adds that to the underlying buffer
-    // on matter the length of it: it will grow if needed. setTyped(byteOffset:number, typed:TypedArray) {}
+    // on matter the length of it: it will grow if needed setTyped(byteOffset:number, typed:TypedArray) {}

     // after all operations are done and the `buffer`
     // has been retrieved, reuse this same instance
-    // for better JIT performance, where possible. reset() {}
+    // for better JIT performance, where possible reset() {}
 }
 ```